 Who benefits from threat intelligence?

 Threat intelligence benefits a wide array of entities as it provides insights into potential threats and cybersecurity risks.
-Here are some entities that can significantly benefit from threat intelligence:
+Here are some entities that can significantly benefit:

 Businesses and Organizations: These entities often have valuable data that, if compromised, could lead to significant financial and reputational loss.
 Threat intelligence can help them identify potential threats, understand the tactics and techniques of adversaries, and implement preventative measures before an attack occurs.
 This is particularly crucial for sectors that handle sensitive information, such as the financial, healthcare, and tech sectors.